GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 Similarly, if you only have origin-level CrUX data rather than the specific URL being tested, then this also limits its usefulness of correlating the origin-level field data to the page-level lab diagnostics.
 Having the origin-level field data is still very useful information to have as a summary of the site's performance and the Lighthouse audits may help, but extra caution should be used in this case.

-Finally, when page-level data is available in CrUX but this differs from the Lighthouse lab data, then this indicates that the recommendations may be of limited value.
-This can happen particularly for [post-load CLS issues](/optimize-cls/#identifying-post-load-cls-issues) and for interactivity Core Web Vitals (FID and INP) where lab-based auditing tooling is less useful.
+Finally, where page-level data is available in CrUX, but differs from the Lighthouse lab data, recommendations from Lighthouse may be of limited value.
+This can happen particularly for [post-load CLS issues](/optimize-cls/#identifying-post-load-cls-issues), and for interactivity Core Web Vitals (FID and INP) where lab-based audits are less useful.

 ### Search Console